 To publish pamphlets, articles, and books on descriptive inquiry or related topics

-With the closing of the Prospect Archive and Center for Education and Research in 2011, the institutes formerly known as the Prospect Summer Institutes are carried forward by a new organization, the Institute on Descriptive Inquiry Inc. There continue to be two institutes, the Institute on Descriptive Processes and the Institute on Descriptive Inquiry, collaboratively planned and facilitated by participants of the Institute on Descriptive Inquiry.
+There continue to be two institutes, the Summer Institute on Descriptive Process, an introduction faciitated by skilled practitioners, and the Summer Institute on Descriptive Inquiry, a self-governing, collaborative study group, composed of educators and other experienced professionals, that has convened annually since 1978.
 Using descriptive processes rooted in the work of Prospect, these Institutes provide a venue for concentrated study over a period of days that may be lived out in the professional and personal settings to which participants return.

-While some educators return to the Institute from year to year, we extend a warm welcome to newcomers.
-Our top priority is to expand and diversify participation in this Institute.
+While some educators return to these descriptive gatherings from year to year, we extend a warm welcome to newcomers.
+Our top priority is to expand and diversify participation in our offerings.
 Expansion means that there are more educators speaking out for democratic values and schools responsive to children.
 Diversity of all kinds immeasurably adds to and strengthens that message.

 Past Summer Institute Themes